Dozens injured when floor collapses at party in South Carolina

 "It was crazy," Pearson said.

+According to police, a call was received about 12:30 a.m.
+Sunday about the collapse of the floor at The Woodlands clubhouse.
+Ambulances were quickly called to the scene.

-Property manager Tal Slann told The Associated Press that the condominium complex was built in 2004-2005.
-He said he could not comment on whether there was a limit on the number of people who were supposed to use the clubhouse at one time.
+Property manager Tal Slann told The Associated Press that the condominium complex was built in 2004-05.
+He said he couldn't comment on whether there was a limit on the number of people who were supposed to use the clubhouse at one time.

 "I can tell you there was a party.
 I can tell you there was a floor collapse.
 There were injuries.
 They were not life-threatening.
 Nobody was trapped," he said.